 Medical Interpreting Certificate (online course offered spring semester)

-This program is intended for UMass undergraduates, graduates, and non-affiliated professionals.
-Students learn how to interpret for both patients and for health care providers in a medical setting.
-Skills covered include medical terminology, word derivations abbreviations, memory retention, note-taking, standards of practice, ethics, and multicultural problem-solving.
-This class is multilingual, with most major languages offered.
+This multilingual fully online course is intended for UMass undergraduates, graduates, and non-affiliated professionals*.
+Students apply interpreting theory and practice in a medical setting by completing weekly exercises.
+Knowledge and skills covered include medical terminology, word derivations, abbreviations, memory retention, note-taking, interpreting modes, standards of practice, ethics, multicultural decision-making, and more.

 Cost & Enrollment Information